 But once the topic moves beyond discrete legal issues to the business aspects of the relationship, they probably struggle.
 Discounts would be about the long and the short of it.
 Regular writedowns of invoices.
 Annual rate-increase theater.
 Discounts serving as the fallback whenever the conversation veered into nebulous topics like efficiency, staffing, responsiveness, etc.

-Most lawyers don't often pay a penalty for their lack of curiosity in these areas.
-And when they do, it is not obvious, especially to them.
-They can still be wildly successful themselves and make invaluable contributions to the success of their clients.
+Most lawyers don’t pay a penalty for their acute focus.
+When they do, it is usually not obvious, especially to them.
+They can still make valuable contributions to client success and be well regarded in their profession.
 Lack of broader interest in the process, technology, and business of law (T-shaped) rarely makes them bad lawyers.
 It just limits their effectiveness when more lawyering is not the optimal solution to a particular problem.

 Nor do I expect the reading habits of lawyers to change much.
 I expect an incremental increase in general awareness of the New Normal and an attendant increase in comfort with process and technology as necessary appurtenances to expertise in the delivery of legal services.
 Beyond some baseline improvements, I don’t really expect most lawyers to add much process/tech acumen on top of their domain expertise.
 Rather I see the continued increase and integration of legal operations, legal engineers, allied professionals, process/tech nerds, etc. The integration point is key.
 It’s not like these people don’t already exist.
 But the caste system is resilient.